 Compaction equipment comes in a wide range of types and sizes, the most common of which are rollers.
-Rollers are used to push and compact material to create a flat even surface, for example when preparing a road for paving or asphalting.
-They create load-bearing subgrade soil by strengthening it through compaction.
+A roller compactor is used to push and compact material to create a flat even surface, for example when preparing a road for paving or asphalting.
+Rollers create load-bearing subgrade soil by strengthening it through compaction.

 If you need to hire a roller, one of the first things you need to consider is whether your project requires a smooth drum roller or a padfoot roller, also called a sheepsfoot roller.

-Here’s a look at the differences between the two, what each type is used for, and how to rent a roller for short or long term hire for your project.
+Here’s a look at the differences between the two types of rollers, what each type is used for, and how to rent a roller for short or long term hire for your project.

 What is a padfoot roller?

-Pad foot, tamping foot or sheepsfoot rollers are typically used for compacting clay and other fine-grained soils.
-The textured bumps on the roller assist with compacting silty clays, allowing the padfoot roller to move over the surface without lifting sticky mud or clay off on to the roller drum.
-These single drum units use a combination of weight, vibration and shearing motions to compact heavy soils.
+Pad foot, tamping foot, sheepsfoot rollers and any other vibratory roller are typically used for compacting clay and other fine-grained soils.
+The textured bumps on the roller assist with compacting silty clay, allowing the padfoot roller to move over the surface without lifting sticky mud or clay off onto the roller drum.
+This single drum roller uses a combination of weight, vibration and shearing motions to compact heavy soils.
+The vibrating force of a vibratory roller like a padfoot roller delivers optimal compaction capacity.

 Depending on the type of project and the area being compacted, you can choose a single drum padfoot roller ranging in size from 1.5t up to 18t.
-We’ve also got a range of remote-controlled padfoot trench rollers available for rent.
+We’ve also got a range of remote-controlled padfoot trench rollers available for rent for your construction site.

 Contact the team at Orange Hire for advice on the right padfoot roller for your project.